DanPearce/CI_PP2_Coding_Challenge_Quiz/README.md

 </details>

 #### Incorrect Contrast
-When an incorrect answer is clicked a red background is used and the font colour is change to a whiter colour.
+When an incorrect answer is clicked a red background is used and the font colour is changed to a whiter colour.
 <details><summary>Incorrect Contrast</summary>
 <img src="docs/design/colour/incorrect-contrast.png">
 </details>